A classic for everything from sandwiches to entertaining, tarragon chicken salad is perfect for the golf course, a lunch box, or a party!

 I’d like to start off by saying how much I love the word soiree.
 Expect to see it slightly overused as the holidays approach and I delve into serious entertaining mode, even if it’s just entertaining small groups.
 Tip: Chicken salad is great for entertaining when spread on small baguette rounds or put in toasted phyllo cups.
 But I didn’t originally create this beautiful dish for entertaining, I made it for lunch.

-- 2 lbs chopped cooked chicken great if you have leftovers!
+- 2 cups chopped cooked chicken

-- 1 cup chopped celery
+- 3/4 cup chopped celery

-- 6 tbsp mayonnaise
+- 6 tablespoon mayonnaise

-- 1/2 tsp black pepper
+- 1/8 tsp black pepper

-Enjoy as a filling for sandwiches or lettuce wraps or as a topping for salads or crackers.
+- Enjoy as a filling for sandwiches or lettuce wraps, or as a topping for salads or crackers.